nvaccess/addon-datastore/transform/README.md

 # addon-datastore-transform
 This repository primarily exists to transform data from [nvaccess/addon-datastore:master](https://github.com/nvaccess/addon-datastore) to views located at [nvaccess/addon-datastore:views](https://github.com/nvaccess/addon-datastore/tree/views).

+For each NVDA version that needs to be supported by the add-on store, an entry must be added to [`nvdaAPIVersions.json`](https://github.com/nvaccess/addon-datastore-transform/blob/main/nvdaAPIVersions.json).
+This includes patch versions.
+Pre-release versions of NVDA are not supported yet.

 ## Overview

 For each version of NVDA, the meta-data of the most recent (the highest version number) of each add-on is automatically